+6. The SMF sends the Nupf_GetPublicUEIPaddr_Get request including the private UE IP address to the UPF to get the public UE IP address corresponding to this private UE IP address.

+7. The UPF sends the Nupf_GetPublicUEIPaddr_Get response including the public UE IP address to the SMF.

-5. The SMF provides the allocated IPv4 address or IPv6 prefix or both to the NEF.
+8. The SMF provides the allocated IPv4 address (If NAT not deployed) or public UE IP address (if NAT deployed in network) or IPv6 prefix or both to the NEF.

-6. The NEF provides the allocated IPv4 address or IPv6 prefix or both provided by SMF in step 5 to the AF.
+9. The NEF provides the allocated IPv4 address (If NAT not deployed) or public UE IP address (if NAT deployed in network) or IPv6 prefix or both provided by SMF in step 5 to the AF.

-7. The AF correlates the UE data that includes the UE IP address and the NWDAF request for the GPSI using the retrieved IPv4 address or IP v6 prefix.
+10. The AF correlates the UE data that includes the UE IP address and the NWDAF request for the GPSI using the retrieved IPv4 address (If NAT not deployed) or public UE IP address (if NAT deployed in network) or IP v6 prefix.

 If the user plane session between the UE and the AF is released, the AF shall remove the stored correlation information between the UE IP address / prefix and GPSI.